By Tim Lambert

-However, the nobility were unhappy about losing so many of their labor force, and some tried to prevent their peasants from leaving.
+However, the nobility was unhappy about losing so much of their labor force, and some tried to prevent their peasants from leaving.
 Those peasants who had already joined refused to disband and under their leader, Gyorgy Dozsa they rebelled.
 The peasants attacked castles and burned manor houses.
 However, the nobles crushed the revolt.
 Dozsa was captured and executed.

 As a result of the rebellion, there was a backlash against the peasants in Hungary.
 The Diet of October 1514 passed a law condemning the peasants to eternal serfdom.
 (Serfs were halfway between slaves and free men).

 In 1526 the Turkish ruler Suleiman the Magnificent led an army northwards.
 The Hungarians met them at the battle of Mohacs on 29 August 1526.
 The Hungarians were routed and their king was killed.
 In September the Turks burned Buda.
 Most of the Turks then withdrew with their loot.
 However, they did leave behind soldiers to man key fortresses.
 Although they did not attempt to conquer Hungary in one go they intended to take it in stages.